 Plants and flowers are another way to breathe life into your study, so pop a plant or bouquet of flowers on a shelf or on your desk itself if you have room to spare.

 Colour theory is always worth reading up on whenever you’re stepping into a redecoration project, as it helps you understand how certain colours can affect your emotion.
 When it comes then to picking colours for your home office, think through which hues resonate best with your personality and also ask yourself what you really need from your space.
 Here are four different home office styles you can create based on your colour palette.

 Best colours for a stimulating and focused home office

 Need a space with zero distraction?
 A place that you can retreat to for pure, unadulterated focus?
 Then hit up those blues and greens – colours that aid mental stimulation.
 On the blue side, dark but not too dark, Blue 06 is a great brain-booster.
 Or, if you’re naturally into greys, pick a mega deep blue like Blue 07 to change things up from the traditional charcoal.

 Greens are a balancer of everything – mind, body and emotion.
 With the colour green, our eyes don’t have to work as hard and don't need to adjust to the colour.
 It’s what makes it so restful and easy to be around.
 A light green, such as our Green 01 or Green 09, will just sit back in the background and let you do your thing.

-For a creative-thinking home office
+Best colours for a creative-thinking home office

 Image credit: @projectdelphine